RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 20.md

 "Yeah, I've not dated anyone for a while."
 Debug knew this was a lie, but she didn't think going on dates with Trouble counted if Trouble didn't have romantic feelings for her...or did they?
 Debug did have a hazy memory of Brun and Trouble...or someone who looked or sounded like them pronouncing their love for her...but that sounded more like a dream she had while running dry on blood than something that would happen to her.

+Bonnie scooted further up the bed, dropping the guard on the side that stopped Debug from rolling out so she could get as far up as possible.

+"Here, let me show you how it's done again.
+It's cute how clumsy you are at this."
+Bonnie reached out to take Debug's hands with her own.

 Trouble had been overly affectionate when they had visited, but had kept a solid meter or so of distance from her at all times, like she was overreacting to something the nurses had said about infection risks or something.
 It might have had something to do with Brun being present, who had gone from keeping Trouble close to actively petting her at all times.
 It wasn't hard to see why the nurses had been gossiping about them.

+In this moment Debug was a lot more thankful of how Trouble had given her space, cause as soon as Bonnie took Debug's hands she felt a cold sweat break out over her body.
+The dull ache that was her entire lower body started to feel like it was being pricked and torn, and all strength felt like it left her arms.
+Debug realised she wasn't looking with her eyes and felt like she understood the space she was in as though someone was describing it to her poorly.

+She didn't know how long it had been but she became aware that Bonnie was attaching another IV lines to her and the room had become very loud.

+"Her heart rate just spiked and then dropped through the floor, is the infection back?"
+Bonnie sounded very distraught, the knitting still lay in Debug's lap half dismantled.
+"Wait...she's coming good?
+Miss Nolanam?
+Are you okay?"
+The nurses had given Debug every possible variation of how to pronounce her surname, she wasn't going to correct them until someone guessed the correct way.
+Bonnie was starting to give her the same space that Trouble had been giving her all week.

+"I think...I'm allergic to girls."